 The main reason we eat healthy at home is that I want Zach to learn good habits.
 I don’t want him addicted to sugar like I am.
-I don’t want him struggling with food addiction, weight problems, or the numerous other health problems caused by a poor diet.
+I don’t want him struggling with food addiction, weight problems, or the diseases linked to a poor diet.
+That’s why we try to stick to sweet healthy snacks when we’re at home.
 The other reason I try to keep things healthy at home is that I have no delusions.

 I know that when we leave him in the care of the grandparents or aunts and uncles, all bets are off.

 Grandpa will be handing out whatever snacks the little guy asks for.
 None of them are healthy.
 Most parents deal with this same problem.
 We try to feed the little ones healthy and the grandparents pump them full of sugar.
 I get it, that’s what grandparents like to do.
 We accept that this is part of the “circle of life,” if you will.
 Our grandparents ignored our parent’s requests not to spoil us, and now it’s their turn.

 This wouldn’t be so bad if it weren’t that as vegans, we get hit with a double whammy.
 In addition to being ridiculously unhealthy, the treats are also definitely not vegan.
 Like lots of vegans, we are the only vegans we know.
 Most people in our lives do not have vegan treats.
 They have what most standard Americans have; cheesy, milk based, sugary treats.